-I would say the 1960s–early 1980s made cast iron cookware is still pretty darn good and probably some of those pieces are better than what you can get today.
-(Read more about Wagner Cast Iron)
+I would say that the 1960s–early 1980s-made cast iron cookware is still pretty darn good, though, and probably some of those pieces are better than what you can get today.
+(Read more about Wagner Cast Iron.)

 In many cases, we cannot determine the exact date that a piece of cookware was made.

 We can come pretty close to a range of dates once we understand a little bit about the manufacturing of the cookware.

 Wagner Ware Cast Iron: 1053 (#3) and 1056 (#6)

 The iron foundries would have molds for the various pieces of cookware and over time the molds would need to be replaced.
 Or through expansion the foundries would get more molds to increase production or to make another piece of cookware.